Late Show with David Letterman: History

 On June 1, 2009, Conan O'Brien (who had succeeded Letterman as host of Late Night in 1993) took over as host of The Tonight Show—an event Letterman referenced in his own show's Top Ten List on that night—and Letterman's "feud" with Leno temporarily ceased.
 In 2008 Letterman told Rolling Stone that he would welcome Leno on his show once Leno's tenure ended.
 Letterman said on competing with O'Brien, "I still find it hard to believe that Jay won't be there."
 The interview was held prior to Leno announcing his return to NBC for The Jay Leno Show.
 In the second week after Letterman and O'Brien began their opposing broadcasts, viewer ratings for Tonight began to slip and Late Show was poised to beat Tonight for the first time in over ten years, a fact pointed out by Letterman's guests on air (Howard Stern and Julia Roberts).
 Letterman quickly tried to change the subject in the interviews and tried to avert a new rivalry.
 In fact, the June 9, 2009 episode of Late Show featuring Roberts rated better than Tonight with a 3.4 household rating nationally to O'Brien's 2.9.
 The Letterman/Leno feud was revived in the wake of the 2010 Tonight Show conflict, which saw Letterman side with O'Brien.
 Despite the rivalry, Leno appeared in a Late Show promo with Letterman and Oprah Winfrey which aired on CBS during Super Bowl XLIV; it was Leno and Letterman's first joint appearance since Leno took over the Tonight Show in 1992.
 The feud between the hosts ended for good on February 6, 2014, with Leno's second and final retirement and Late Night host Jimmy Fallon, who succeeded Conan O'Brien in 2009, becoming the current host of the Tonight Show on February 17, with its subsequent return to New York for the first time since 1972.

 On April 3, 2012, CBS reached an agreement with Worldwide Pants and CBS Television Studios to continue the show through 2014.
 The parties reached another agreement in October 2013 to extend the show an additional year, continuing the series into 2015.
-Including his 11 years on NBC, Letterman is the longest tenured late-night talk show host, having surpassed Johnny Carson.
+Including his 11 years on NBC, Letterman is the longest tenured late-night talk show host in America, having surpassed Johnny Carson.